|

 of the black bands.

-Rare - too many grisly bears to get more.
+Rare - too many brown bears at the location to get more.

 other stone